marckassay/PowerBolt/README.md

 PS C:\Users\Alice\Apps> New-Script -PlasterTemplatePath 'C:\Users\Alice\PlasterTemplates\NewMVC\plasterManifest_en-US.xml' -AppName 'CoffeeApp'
 ```

 Although the Plaster manifest file is not shown, you be assured that a variable of 'PLASTER_PARAM_AppName' resides in its contents.
-And with Plaster you can scaffold files with variables (or tokens) inside them that can be replaces with values such as the one given to AppName, for this instance.
+And with Plaster you can scaffold files with variables (or tokens) inside them that can be replaced with values such as the one given to AppName, for this instance.

-#### Develop and Test
+### Develop and Test

 With scaffolding in place, develop source file and test against that file using [Pester](https://github.com/pester/Pester).
-In this step I find TDD practices are benefical especially the way Pester intergrates with [VSCode](https://github.com/Microsoft/vscode) and using CLI with PowerShell.
+In this step I find TDD practices are beneficial especially the way Pester integrates with [VSCode](https://github.com/Microsoft/vscode) and using CLI with PowerShell.

-#### Document
+### Document

 When development passes testing, generate documentation files powered by [platyPS](https://github.com/PowerShell/platyPS).
 Using the following command: